-When it comes to cake pans, the best long-term investment for serious bakers is deep, thick gauge solid aluminum pans.
-I’m not a big fan of springform pans.
+When it comes to cake pans, the best long-term investment for your bakery are deep, thick gauge solid aluminum pans.

 - They are typically made of thin gauge, cheap metal.